paudom/ChessRepertoire/README.md

 This will start a webpage at: `http://127.0.0.1/8000`

 ## How it works
 At the start the Database will be empty, so you will need to add new openings.
-To add Openings click the button `New Opening`.
+To add Openings click the button `New Opening` at the end of the home page.

-Once added you will be able to modify it, see it's information but never delete.
+Once added you will be able to modify it, see it's information, go to their variations, but never delete.
 This way it's impossible to lose your opening repertoire.
-You can also see al the variations for a Opening.

-As before, at first no variations are recorded in the Database, to add them, click `New Variation`.
+As before, at first no variations are recorded in the Database.
+To add them, click `New Variation`.
 When adding variations, there are two important inputs.

 1. **PGN FILE**: you need to add pgn files containing all the moves you want to review/practice.

-2.  **IMAGE FILE**: I recomend this image to be an image of the starting position of the variation.
+2.  **IMAGE FILE**: I recomend you to upload an image of the starting position of the variation.
 This image can be obtained using `chess.com/analysis` when downloading pgn, there's the image option.

 As Openings you can modify, review and practice them but not delete them.